 RED MOUNTAIN LOOKOUT

-Established with an 8x8' cedar frame cab in 1910, a cupola cab replaced it about 1919.
+Established with an 8x8' cedar frame cab in 1910, a cupola cabin replaced it about 1919.
 An L-4 cab along with a garage followed it up in 1935.
 The garage was converted to living quarters in 1942 when the lookout was used for the Aircraft Warning Service during World War II.
 In 1959, the present 10' treated timber tower with R-6 flat cab was constructed.
 Strong winter winds blew the roof off in December 2006, collapsing the cabin walls.
+The cab has since been rebuilt with plans to add the lookout to the Recreation Rental program.

 Gifford Pinchot National Forest